nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ
 **Q**: Can I add event which have a start date and time to my to-do list ?<br>

 **A**: Yes, you can create an event by typing command with a start and end date.
 For example, you have a trip from 10/10/2016 8:00 to 13/10/2016 21:00.
-You can type command like this: `add trip s/8am 10th October c/9pm 13th October`.
+You can type command like this: `add trip starts 8am 10th October ends 9pm 13th October`.

 **Q**: If I don't know the deadline of my task yet, can I still add my task?<br>